monicacrespo/-bootcamp-devops-lemoncode/01-docker/1.lemoncode-challenge/README.md

 1. Create a Docker container named `some-mongo` using the mongo image.

     ```
-    docker run --name my-mongo -p 27017:27017 -d mongo
+    docker run --name some-mongo -p 27017:27017 -d mongo
     ```

-2. Make sure my-mongo container has been created properly.
+2. Make sure some-mongo container has been created properly.
 From MongoDB Compass connect to your new MongoDB and enter the following connection string:
     ```
     mongodb://localhost:27017
     ```